iqtheengineer/cicdpipeline-gcp/readme.md

 # **GCP CI/CD REPO**

-This repository displays a CI/CD pipeline process for Google Cloud(GCP), using Cloud Build, Google Container Registry and Cloud run to continuously build and deploy a simple Java application.
+This repository displays a CI/CD pipeline process for Google Cloud(GCP), using Terraform, Cloud Build, Google Container Registry and Cloud run to continuously build and deploy a simple Java application.

 The diagram was created using Google Cloud's new diagram tool.
 You can learn more about it here: https://googlecloudcheatsheet.withgoogle.com/architecture